luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/091_decode_ways.md

 - Runtime: O(2^N)
 - Space: O(N)
-- N = Number of elements in list
+- N = Number of characters in string

 We should be able to recognize that we can basically ask two questions, for each character, can we decode this character or if we can decode this character with the previous character?
 With this, you can build a recursion function to solve this solution.